Blog > How To Make Your Website Home Page More Effective

 They are much more likely to be receptive to what their peers have to say about your website.
 Which is why showcasing your testimonials is one of the best ways to reassure new visitors.

 By providing unbiased reviews, you are giving your visitors ‘social proof’ that you are a trustworthy vendor.
-It has become an important part of the purchasing process as research has found that 72% of customers will wait until they have read reviews before taking action.

 To add a testimonial block:

 - Log in to your Create Account and edit your home page from the "Content" tab.

 Go to the “Block Selector” and select “People” from the drop-down box.

 Choose from any of the Testimonial Blocks to display on your website.

 Go to “Block Settings” on the right-hand menu and select the “Elements” tab.